What future is coming into being? How do personal and collective transformation support the pursuit of sustainable development goals?

 Theory U framework

-The most effective way of changing a system is to change the whole paradigm.
-This is the underlying beliefs and assumptions that keep people commited to the system.
-(Meadows 1999).
-To steer the humanity away from a destructive course, many systems change thinkers are emphasizing that the next paradigm needs to be a more relational paradigm.
-This is a move away from individualism and competition, towards interdependency and connectedness between ourselves, others and the world we share, and cultivating a deeply caring and compassionate quality of such relationships.
-This includes our relationship to other species and the planet.
-(Wamsler 2020; Walsh et al. 2020; Ives et al. 2023; Garcia et al. 2020.)
+The most effective way of changing a system is to change the whole paradigm, the underlying beliefs and assumptions that keep people committed to the system (Meadows 1999).
+To steer humanity away from our destructive course, many systems change thinkers are emphasizing that the next paradigm needs to be a more relational paradigm.
+This is a move away from individualism and competition towards interdependency and connectedness, cultivating a deeply caring and compassionate quality.
+This includes awareness of our relationship to other species and the planet (Wamsler 2020; Walsh et al. 2020; Ives et al. 2023; Garcia et al. 2020).

-Otto Scharmer has developed a framework for this, called Theory U. It involves moving through a process represented by the Theory U framework, which includes five stages: co-initiating, co-sensing, presencing, co-creating, and co-evolving.
+Otto Scharmer has developed a framework for this, which he called Theory U. It involves moving through a process represented by the Theory U framework, which includes five stages: co-initiating, co-sensing, presencing, co-creating and co-evolving.

 Co-initiating is about opening your mind towards a shared intention of what you want to create with others.
 This also involves forming the core team and establishing contacts with interesting players.